Airport Authorities & Landlords

-Dufry has a long-lasting tradition in partnering with landlords of larger and smaller airports in emerging and developed markets.
-We provide landlords with a high level of expertise on how to best develop retail space and maximize revenues, independently from the size of a given project.
-We always try to develop a partnership approach, often defining common goals together with the landlord, which has proven to be a successful model for the airport operators and for Dufry alike.
+Dufry has a long-lasting tradition in working together with landlords of larger and smaller airports in emerging and developed markets.
+We provide landlords with our expertise on how to best develop retail space and how to maximize revenues, independently from the size of a given project.
 Recent examples of refurbishments and expansions of our shops confirm the value of coordinated strategies.
-Projects developed at the airports of Milan, Athens, Phnom Penh, Siem Reap, São Paulo, Brasília, London Heathrow or Zurich are a few examples on how Dufry and landlords can work together on the structuring of passenger flows, improving appearance of commercial space and expanding retail offering to considerably increase sales.
+Projects developed at the airports of Milan, Madrid, Athens, Phnom Penh, Siem Reap, São Paulo, Brasília, London Heathrow or Zurich are a few examples on how Dufry and landlords can work together on the structuring of passenger flows, improving appearance of commercial space and expanding retail offering to considerably increase sales.

 Dufry’s New Generation Store – up and running